 San Bernardino County Department of Behavioral Health (DBH) is the area's largest provider of mental health services.
+Despite the county programs multiple gaps in mental health care exist.
 While new outpatient and crisis services are available in the High Desert, none of the local hospitals offer inpatient psychiatric services.
-As a result, patients in crisis can be stabilized or transported 40 miles to inpatient care provided by urban hospitals, including Loma Linda (Redlands, CA) Common Spirit (San Bernardino, CA) Canyon Ridge (Chino, CA) and Arrowhead Regional Medical Center (Colton, CA).
+As a result, patients in crisis must be stabilized then transported 40 miles to inpatient care provided by urban hospitals, including Loma Linda (Redlands, CA) Common Spirit (San Bernardino, CA) Canyon Ridge (Chino, CA) and Arrowhead Regional Medical Center (Colton, CA).

 DBH reports seeking state approval to provide inpatient beds serving youth at its county hospital, Arrowhead Regional Medical Center.
 The hospital currently provides inpatient beds to adults.
-The High Desert recently celebrated the opening of a 24-hour crisis stabilization clinic and a 90-day residential treatment campus serving adults.
-Kaiser Permanente has started outpatient mental health programs to serve its members.
+The High Desert celebrated in 2018 the opening of a 24-hour crisis stabilization clinic and a 90-day residential treatment campus serving adults.
+In 2018 Kaiser Permanente opened its outpatient mental health programs to serve its members.
 Services include intensive outpatient programs serving adults and youth.
-IEHP has opened a psychiatry "walk-in" clinic to provide members access to medications.
+Inland Empire Health Plan (IEHP), the local Medicaid health plan, has opened a psychiatry "walkin" clinic to provide members access to medications.
 Hospitals have seen a marked increase in the number of adults and children seeking care at their Emergency Rooms.
+To help alleviate, St. Mary Medical Center has integrated telehealth to deliver behavioral care services.
 DBH contracted service providers report they are at capacity providing therapy and unable to respond quickly to Emergency Rooms requests.
 Additionally, there is limited access to hospital beds for crisis care, particularly for individuals covered by Medi-Cal.

 Local efforts to address suicide and addiction are increasing.
-A navigator for youth who self-harm or attempt suicide is being provided by St. Mary Medical Center's newly developed mental health campaign.
+A navigator for youth who self-harm or attempt suicide is being provided by St. Mary Medical Center's newly developed mental health grant.
 Additionally, the hospital has funded a navigator for screening and treating opioid addiction.
 The hospital and DBH are supporting St. John of God to integrate mental health treatment into its local substance recovery program.
 Staff of DBH have developed a community led committee developing awareness of suicide prevention.
 A roundtable meeting between hospital and DBH leaders to discuss mental health continues.